luke2533/prime-mobile/README.md

 - Removed home page SIM type links
 - Home updated to be responsive on all devices

+### 6.88 Store page updated to be responsive on all devices

+Additions:

+- Store page updated to be responsive on all devices

 ## 7.0 Deployment

 ### 7.1 Local deployment